davidsbatista/davidsbatista.net/_posts/2017-07-07-PyData_Berlin.md

 #### Find the text similarity you need with the next generation of word embeddings in Gensim

-Lev Konstantinovskiy from [RaRe Technologies](https://rare-technologies.com/) gave on overview of the different methods to generate embeddings: Word2Vec, FastText, WordRank, GloVe and some of the wrappings existent in [gensim](https://radimrehurek.com/gensim/).
+Lev Konstantinovskiy from [RaRe Technologies](https://rare-technologies.com/) gave an overview of the different methods to generate embeddings: Word2Vec, FastText, WordRank, GloVe and some of the wrappings existent in [gensim](https://radimrehurek.com/gensim/).

 [![Find the text similiarity you need with the next generation of word embeddings in Gensim](https://img.youtube.com/vi/tAxrlAVw-Tk/hqdefault.jpg)](https://www.youtube.com/watch?v=tAxrlAVw-Tk)